 The wine industry is only part of the Cowichan agri-tourism picture.
 The region is also home to a natural organic bakery, artisan cheeses, Canada’s only water-buffalo dairy, lavender farms, alpacas and emus, herb farms, big-leaf maple syrup producers and several heritage farms, and a growing Slow Food movement.

-Why not stay the weekend and enjoy all the special events around the region?
+Why not stay a few days and enjoy all the special events around the region?

-The closest Cowichan Valley wineries to our Cobble Hill Bed & Breakfast are:
+The closest Cowichan Valley wineries/cideries/breweries to our Cobble Hill Bed & Breakfast are:

 - Merridale Ciderworks & La Pommeraie Bistro